Clifton Park woman commanding the 105th Airlift Wing promoted to one-star general

 “It doesn’t matter what is thrown at us, whether it’s a new airplane or a new mission, or global pandemic.
 We respond, we step up, we figure out how to get the job done,” Donnell told NEWS10, “whether it’s a ceremony like today, or flying a mission across the world.”

-Donnell is the 4th New York Air National Guard female officer to be promoted to general officer rank.
+Donnell is the fourth woman New York Air National Guard officer to be promoted to general officer rank.